 The Board of Directors

-The Board of Directors (BD), in association with the Advisory Committee (AC), determines the Fund’s strategy and policies, as well as project selection criteria.
+The Management Board (MB), in association with the Advisory Committee (AC), determines the Fund’s strategy and policies, as well as project selection criteria.
 It is the governing body that takes the final decisions about awarding financial support to particular projects, already recommended by the Executive Bureau (EB).
-The BD submits annual reports on the Fund’s activities to the Council of Ministers through the Ministry of Environment and Water (MoEW).
-The BD consists of seven members: Chair, two Deputy Chairs, and four standing members.
+The MB submits annual reports on the Fund’s activities to the Council of Ministers through the Ministry of Environment and Water (MoEW).
+The MB consists of seven members: Chair, two Deputy Chairs, and four standing members.
 The Council of Ministers appoints the Chair for a five-year term after consultation with the AC.
 One of the Deputy Chairs is a Deputy Minister of Environment and Water .
-The other voting members of the BD are the deputy ministers of the Ministry of Finance, Ministry of Economy and Energy, as well as representatives of the Bulgarian Academy of Science, the National Association of the Municipalities of the Republic of Bulgaria, and the environmental NGOs.
+The other voting members of the MB are the deputy ministers of the Ministry of Finance, Ministry of Economy and Energy, as well as representatives of the Bulgarian Academy of Science, the National Association of the Municipalities of the Republic of Bulgaria, and the environmental NGOs.

 The Advisory Committee